Requirements for Electronic Waste Collection Sites

 Electronic Waste Collection Site Requirements:

 - Submit an annual report.
-Owners/operators of electronic waste collection sites must submit to the department an annual report for the previous calendar year's activities.
+Owners/operators of electronic waste collection sites must submit to the department an annual report detailing the previous calendar year's activities.
 Beginning March 1, 2016, annual reports are required to be submitted via a new online reporting system.

 - Store electronic waste properly.
 Electronic waste must be stored in a fully enclosed building with a roof, floor and walls, or in a secure container (e.g., package or vehicle), that is constructed and maintained to minimize breakage of electronic waste and to prevent releases of hazardous materials to the environment.

 - Remove electronic waste in a timely manner.
 Electronic waste must be removed from the collection site within one year of the waste's receipt at the collection site.
 The site must maintain records demonstrating compliance with this requirement.

 - Comply with disposal ban.
-Beginning April 1, 2011, owners/operators of electronic waste collection sites in the state may not dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.
+Owners/operators of electronic waste collection sites in the state may not dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.